 Step 1: Start your day with the most annoying or the most important task

-Commencing your daily grind with the least appealing or the most important task is a powerful habit.
+Commencing your daily grind with the least appealing or the most critical task is a powerful habit.
 Sometimes, the most annoying is also the most crucial.
 Accordingly, its prompt completion will kill two birds with one stone.

 The anti-procrastination benefit is the following: we tend to procrastinate if the task in question is either annoying, uninspiring, or super-important.
 For the first two, we postpone it out of pure comfort.

 Essential tasks, on the other hand, make us nervous and thereby prone to leaving them for a “better moment.”
-In most cases, this better moment never comes.
+In most cases, that better moment never arrives.

 By getting these to-dos out of the way before lunch, we leave less procrastination-furthering thoughts in our minds for the remainder of the day.
 That will have a positive effect in the context of our work ethics.

 Step 2: Get your phone out of sight

 The most effective minimalist ways to overcome procrastination certainly also include fending off digital distractions.

-Leaving your phone somewhere you can’t reach it will reduce the risk of grabbing it every two seconds.
-Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails constantly.
+Leaving your phone somewhere far away will reduce the risk of grabbing it every two seconds.
+Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails all the time.